City of Dreams Sri Lanka

 City of Dreams Sri Lanka, formerly branded as Cinnamon Life Integrated Resort, is an integrated resort in Colombo, Sri Lanka.
 It is the first integrated resort in Sri Lanka and the largest private investment in the country.
 Designed by Sri Lankan-British architect Cecil Balmond with Hyundai Engineering and Construction as the main contractor, the resort was opened to the public on 2 August 2025.

 Construction of the resort began in 2014, and all buildings in the resort were topped off by May 2019.
 Although the resort was originally planned to be completed by 2018, the project was delayed several times due to various reasons.
 John Keells Holdings began handing over keys to the suites apartments in August 2021.
 With the handing over of residential and commercial units, revenue recognition started at Cinnamon Life.
-In April 2024, John Keells Holdings announced an agreement with Melco Resorts & Entertainment to operate the gaming facility of Cinnamon Life Resort, and the 687-room luxury hotel within the resort was declared on 15 October 2024.
+In April 2024, John Keells Holdings announced an agreement with Melco Resorts & Entertainment to operate the gaming facility of the development initially known as Cinnamon Life.
+The project was subsequently rebranded as City of Dreams Sri Lanka, marking its evolution into a fully integrated resort in partnership with Melco.

+With this transformation, the development expanded to include Nuwa Hotel, featuring 113 rooms, alongside the 687-room Cinnamon Life hotel, bringing the total inventory to over 800 rooms.
+Together, the integrated resort now comprises two hotels, a casino, fine dining experiences, entertainment offerings, retail outlets, wellness facilities, and event spaces, all within a single destination.